chickadee/getting_and_cleaning_data/CodeBook.md

 Resulting data: tidy dataset
 -------------------------------------
-Tidy dataset is stored in the file data_tidy.txt.
+Tidy dataset is stored in the file data_tidy.txt, with space character used as a value delimiter and string values embraced in quotes.
+The first line in the file is used for variable names.
+The first two columns represent activity name and subject identifier.
+Following 66 columns represent mean and standard deviation measurments extracted from the original dataset.

 Resulting data: tidy means dataset
 -------------------------------------
-Tidy means dataset is stored in the file data_means.txt.
+Tidy means dataset is stored in the file data_means.txt, with space character used as a value delimiter and string values embraced in quotes.
+The first line in the file is used for variable names.
+The first two columns represent activity name and subject identifier.
+Following 66 columns represent calculated averages of the mean and standard deviation measurments for each subject and activity.